Date: Sunday the 10th of September 2017

 There are fast sections followed by sections littered with tree roots that you have to navigate and jump over, before a final descent back down to the beach.

-About the author: Andrew Jones is a triathlete and Sundried ambassador.
+About the author: Tom Collins is a dad, triathlete, and Sundried ambassador.